hannonhill/Lincoln-University-Missouri--Cost-Calculator/README.md

-# Lincoln University Cost Calculator
+# 🧮 Lincoln University of Missouri Cost Calculator

 A web-based net price calculator for graduate programs at Lincoln University of Missouri.
 This tool helps prospective students estimate tuition, program fees, and book costs based on their enrollment details.